FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 [rationale-and-alternatives]: #rationale-and-alternatives

-Despite the drawbacks of moving more special behavior the compiler, it has to shoulder this complexity in Sway since we do not have sufficiently powerful meta-programming features such that developers may be able to define their own language features of this caliber.
+There are drawbacks to moving more special behavior the compiler.
+However, we do not have sufficiently powerful meta-programming features that would allow developers to define features of this caliber.
+Therefore, the language must shoulder the burden of this complexity.

 Given the benefits of having standardized errors, these trade-offs seem acceptable, so long as we allow the solution to be extended in the future to